湖北体彩11选5走势图 www.mekspa.com What are the Water Agreements?

 Over the next three years, more items were bundled together to form a negotiated package, where both sides asked for and offered various concessions on several outstanding bilateral issues.
 One of the items added by Malaysia was a higher price for the water it sold to Singapore.

-Singapore’s position has consistently been that neither Malaysia nor Singapore can unilaterally change the prices of raw water and treated water specified in the Water Agreements.
+Singapore’s position has consistently been that Malaysia has lost its right to review the price of water under the 1962 Water Agreement.
+Neither Malaysia nor Singapore can unilaterally change the prices of raw water and treated water specified in the Water Agreements.
 Under the Water Agreements, Singapore pays Johor 3 sen per thousand gallons of raw water and Johor pays Singapore 50 sen per thousand gallons of treated water.
 50 sen is only a fraction of the true cost to Singapore of treating the water, which includes building and maintaining the entire infrastructure of the water purification plants.
-The Water Agreements provided for a price review after 25 years.
-This would have been in 1986 for the 1961 Water Agreement and in 1987 for the 1962 Water Agreement.
-Malaysia chose not to review the price of water then.
-Malaysia has therefore lost its right to review the price of water.

 While we tried to negotiate on terms acceptable to both sides, Malaysia kept changing its negotiating positions on the package of items.
 On water, Malaysia’s asking price kept increasing throughout the negotiations.
 It increased from 45 sen per thousand gallons in August 2000, to 60 sen in February 2001, to RM6.25 in September 2002.